Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Abstract

 The formation and disappearance of spiral arms are studied by focusing on jammed Keplerian gas in a coupled map lattice (CML) with a minimal set of procedures for simulating diverse patterns in astronomical objects.
 The CML shows that a spiral arm is a type of traffic jam, and its motion is governed by both a gas inflow into and outflow from the jam.
-In particular, a new mechanism for the disappearance of spiral arms is found.
-It is caused not by conventional differential rotation, but by the gas flow rate difference between the light inflow and heavy outflow, here called "light-in and heavy-out", leading to the disappearance of traffic jams.
-Furthermore, we propose a general approximate formula for the lifetime of spiral arms, which is simply derived from the mechanism of the "light-in and heavy-out".
-The proposed formula is successfully applied to the CML simulations, and moreover, to the observational data of the spiral galaxy \nolinebreak M51. ]
+In particular, we present a new approach to simply and directly evaluating the disappearance of spiral arms, called ``light-in and heavy-out''.
+It is based on the gas flow rate difference between the light inflow and heavy outflow leading to the disappearance of traffic jams.
+Furthermore, we propose an approximate formula for the remaining lifetime of spiral arms, which is immediately derived from the ``light-in and heavy-out'' approach without calculating their pattern speeds as in conventional differential rotation.
+The proposed formula is successfully applied to the CML simulations.